radlib/radlib-cordova/README.md

   <tr>
     <td><code>connectionTypes</code></td>
     <td>
      An array of connectionType to scan for.
-Currently the only supported value inside <code>connectionTypes</code> is ["BLUETOOTH"]
+Currently the only supported value for <code>connectionTypes</code> is ["BLUETOOTH"]
     </td>
   </tr>